yogeshmotiyani12/FSJS_2/PROJECTS/Readme.md

-# This contains all the details of the projects.
+# This contains all the details of the projects which comes inside the project folder.